-WHEREAS, founded by Charter in 1949, the newly formed Jacksonville Symphony Orchestra ("JSO") performed its first concert on March 8, 1950, in the filled-to-capacity auditorium of downtown's George Washington Hotel, quickly followed by performances at the Duval County Armory, and a Children's Concert rounding out the successful inaugural season led by founding Music Director Van Lier Lanning; and in 1962 the symphony moved to its new home in the WHEREAS, brand-new Jacksonville Civic Auditorium where it would perform for the next 35 years under the batons of conductors John Canarina, Willis Page, and Roger Nierenberg who led the orchestra's growth in size and professionalism; and renovation of the aging Civic Auditorium.
-In conjunction with the City's rebuilding project, the Jacksonville Symphony led the fundraising campaign to finance the construction of a world-class symphony hall, named for lead donor Robert E. Jacoby, that debuted on April 26, 1997, with maestro Nierenberg leading the orchestra and world-renowned violinist Itzahk Perlman.
+WHEREAS, founded by Charter in 1949, the newly formed Jacksonville Symphony Orchestra performed its first concert on March 8, 1950, in the filled-to-capacity auditorium of downtown's George Washington Hotel, quickly followed by performances at the Duval County Armory, and a Children's Concert rounding out the successful inaugural season led by founding Music Director Van Lier Lanning; and

+WHEREAS, in 1962 the symphony moved to its new home in the brand-new Jacksonville Civic Auditorium where it would perform for the next 35 years under the batons of conductors John Canarina, Willis Page, and Roger Nierenberg who led the orchestra's growth in size and professionalism; and fundraising campaign to finance the construction of a world-class 1 2 3 4 5 6 7 symphony hall, named for lead donor Robert E. Jacoby, that debuted on April 26, 1997, with maestro Nierenberg leading the orchestra and world-renowned violinist Itzahk Perlman.
 In 2002 the symphony debuted its historic Casavant pipe organ, now named the Bryan Concert Organ in honor of the generous donations of the Bryan family, thus becoming the first American orchestra to install a historic organ in a new concert hall; and